-Smoking that first brisket can be intimidating, but with the smoked brisket recipes and helpful tips provided here you should have little trouble.
-If you’ve already nailed it and can pull tender, juicy briskets from your smoker every time, you just might find a recipe or tip that will add to your skills.
+Smoking that first brisket can be intimidating, but with these smoked brisket recipes and tips you should have little trouble.
+And if you can pull tender, juicy briskets from your smoker every time, you just might find something here that will add to your skills.

 Because beef brisket contains a lot of tough connective tissue, it requires extended cooking to become tender .
 Braising in liquid and baking are the typical cooking methods and both do a good job of breaking down the collagen tissues.
 But when smoke is added to the equation, things change.

 Smoking low-and-slow creates additional layers of flavor, including the well-seasoned, concentrated flavor of the chewy bark and the subtle taste and texture differences of the smoke ring.

 The Flat, the Point, and the Fat Cap

 A whole beef brisket consists of the flat, the point and the fat cap.
 The flat section has fairly uniform grain direction, and is roughly rectangular in shape and even in thickness.
 The point is a more rounded and fattier cut.
 Some prefer the leanness of the brisket flat, but for me, I’ll take a big juicy hunk of the smoked point every time!

 The fat cap covers what was originally the outer layer of the brisket.
 It varies in thickness, and some of it is left on when preparing for the smoker - trimmed one-quarter to one-half inch thick is about right.
 The fat protects the meat from drying, and bastes the brisket as it melts.

 I usually score the fat cap in a criss-cross pattern before marinating and seasoning with the brisket rub.
 The cuts in the fat cap allow seasoning flavors to reach the meat, and also help the fat melt.
 The cut-pattern looks great on the finished brisket, too.